Dampp-Chaser FAQs

 If controlling the humidity in the room is neither practical nor possible, then consider purchasing a Dampp-Chaser Piano Life Saver System.
 These systems can protect the most vulnerable parts of your piano and assist with tuning stability, even in unstable and extreme environments.

 But I didn’t just take their word for it!
-I’ve installed remote humidity sensors in several pianos, and my finding has been that Dampp-Chasers do, in fact, keep the humidity inside pianos noticeably more stable.
+I’ve installed remote humidity sensors in several pianos.
+My finding is that Dampp-Chasers do, in fact, keep the humidity inside pianos noticeably more stable.
 They’re particularly effective at keeping summer humidity under control, and are capable of bracing pianos against even the high humidity of a coastal Maine summer.
 The graph below depicts the performance of the system in a Vose & Sons baby grand piano located in a church:

 The above piano has far more tuning stability than it did before, and the Dampp-Chaser will also protect against mold and corrosion.
 The piano in the above graph does have an undercover installed, and I nearly always recommend including these on grand installations.

 This chart shows typical wintertime performance.
 The green line indicates outdoor humidity (not included in the first chart).
-As you can see, outdoor humidity varies tremendously during the Maine winter, and routinely reaches nearly 100%.
+As you can see, outdoor humidity varies tremendously during the Maine winter.
+The humidity routinely reaches nearly 100%!
 The air, once heated, dries out considerably, and you can see this relationship represented by the blue line.
 Finally, the red line represents the humidity as measured at the piano itself, and you can see the Dampp-Chaser effectively smooths out the variation.

-Do Dampp-Chaser Piano Life Saver Systems protect my piano from extreme humidity?
+Do Dampp-Chaser Systems protect my piano from Extreme Humidity?

-One of the largest benefits of a Dampp-Chaser system is that it protects several of the main structural components of your piano from the harshest extremes.
+Yes, the Dampp-Chaser protects several of the main structural components of your piano from the harshest extremes.
 During the winter months, in some evenings the relative humidity indoors can be as low as 10%.
 (I’ve measured as low as 5% in some customer’s houses.)
 This is close to the humidity the piano might experience in Death Valley during the summer.
 Conversely, Maine summers can see relative humidity clearing 80%.
 Both of these extremes can be absolutely devastating for soundboards, bridges, and other finely constructed wooden components and glue joints.

 The dehumidifier also does a superb job keeping out condensation and mold.
-A dehumidifier only system (about a third the cost of the full system) can be installed in pianos susceptible to mold.
+You can also install a dehumidifier only system (about a third the cost of the full system) in pianos susceptible to mold.
+Please see my Cleaning FAQs for more on mold.

 However, it’s important to mention that the Dampp-Chaser system does NOT protect the pinblock.
-Even though the Dampp-Chaser offers significant protection to much of the piano, the humidity of the room should always be controlled to the extent possible.
+The Dampp-Chaser offers significant protection.
+However, you should always control the humidity of the room whenever possible.

 Does the piano have to be tuned after the Dampp-Chaser is installed?

-Generally there will be some settling after the system is installed.
-The usually recommendation is to wait about two weeks for the piano to settle, and then tune it.
+The piano will settle after the Dampp-Chaser is installed, and the tuning will change.
+The usual recommendation is to wait at least two weeks for the piano to settle before tuning it.

 Do I need to do anything once it’s installed?

-Your only obligation is filling the humidifier when it requires it.
+Your only obligation is filling the humidifier with distilled water when it requires it.
 There’s a light installed on the piano that will flash when the system needs to be filled, and it comes with a special fill bucket.

 Do they wear out?

-There are no moving parts, so Dampp-Chaser systems generally last decades.
-Once every year or so, the humidifier will require a new set of paper wicks, and I provide these for free at regular tuneups.
+The Dampp-Chaser system has no moving parts, so they typically last for decades.
+The humidifier will require a new set of humidifier pads every six months.
+I provide these for free at regular tuneups.
+The pads are the only component which must be frequently replaced.

 Why do Dampp-Chaser system installation quotes vary so much?